Tara Basro

 Tara Basro (born 11 June 1990) is an Indonesian actress and musician.
 Born in Jakarta and educated in Australia, she began her career as a teenaged model before becoming established in the Indonesian film industry.
 Beginning with A Copy of My Mind (2015), Basro became a frequent collaborator of director Joko Anwar, starring in his horror films Satan's Slaves (2017) and Impetigore (2019), and superhero film Gundala (2019).
 She was awarded Citra Award for Best Actress in 2015.

 Early life and education

 Tara Basro was born Andi Mutiara Pertiwi Basro on 11 June 1990 in Jakarta.
 Her father works for an airline Industry.
-Tara started her career in the entertainment industry when she joined the teen modeling competition Gadis Sampul, Indonesia in 2005.
+Basro started her career in the entertainment industry when she joined the teen modeling competition Gadis Sampul, Indonesia in 2005.
 She then moved to Australia with her parents and continued her studies.
-Tara graduated from TAFE NSW.
+Basro graduated from TAFE NSW.

 Acting career

 Upon returning to Indonesia after completion of her studies, she participated in many auditions for films but struggled to be cast.
 In 2011, Tara auditioned for a musical theatre where she met the casting director of her breakthrough film Catatan (Harian) Si Boy.
 She earned a nomination for Best Female Newcomer at the Indonesian Movie Awards.
 In 2012, she starred in an anthology horror film Hi5teria where she starred as the leading role of the segment "Pasar Setan".
 The same year, she also starred in Rumah dan Musim Hujan, but released in 2018 under the title Hoax.
 In 2013, she played as the materialistic girlfriend of Pandji Pragiwaksono's character in the film Make Money.

 Tara had four film releases in 2014.
 Her first appearance was in a historical silat film The Golden Cane Warrior, where she starred as Gerhana.
 Then, she played a small part in Japanese-Indonesian action film Killers.
 She starred as a marine biologist in a romantic drama The Right One.
 Tara next starred in an anthology family film titled Princess, Bajak Laut & Alien.

 Tara starred in the role as Asa, the leading role of a surrealist film Another Trip to the Moon directed by Ismail Basbeth.
 The film premiered at the 2015 International Film Festival Rotterdam competing for Hivos Tiger Award.
 She also starred as a guerrilla gardener in a documentary Flutter Echoes and Notes Concerning Nature.